alshedivat/al-folio/_posts/2024-10-14-what-are-basic-emotions.md

 Neel Burton M.A., M.D. \| Posted June 24, 2024 \| Reviewed by Lybi Ma

+Emotions such as fear and anger are hardwired.

 ## Key Points

 - Basic emotions are innate and automatic, and trigger behaviour with a high survival value.